What is Project Risk?

 3) Schedule Risk

-Your path to project mastery starts with our Certified Associate in Project Management (CAPM) ® Training - Register now!
+Build a strong Project Management foundation with Certified Associate in Project Management (CAPM) ® Training – Register now!

 4) Financial Risk

 Financial risk involves any monetary uncertainty that can affect the project budget or profitability.
 These include cost estimation errors, inflation, exchange rate volatility, delayed payments, or funding shortfalls.
-If unmanaged, financial risks can halt the project mid-way or reduce its Return on Investment (ROI).
+If unmanaged, financial risks can halt a project mid-way or reduce Return on Investment (ROI).

 Example: Mid-project, a vendor increases prices due to inflation, exceeding the allocated procurement budget.